Split, Mobile, Reversible: What Are The Different Types Of Air Conditioners?

 Mobile Split Air Conditioners

 Mobile air conditioners of the “split” type are made up of two blocks (in English, split means “separate”): an outdoor condenser that allows hot air to be evacuated and an indoor unit delivering fresh air.
 This unit is mobile but not as easy to move as a monobloc air conditioner since each time; you have to find a window sill to install the fan.
 The two units are connected by a pipe approximately 4 cm in diameter, passing through a half-open window or a hole in the wall.
 Mobile splits have the advantage of being less noisy; the engine is located outside the housing.
+For this aircon type, it will be wise to get regular aircon maintenance services to prevent leakages and break downs.

 Fixed Split Air Conditioners